Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Applications to Minimax Problems and Constrained Convex Optimization

-\aftersec Let us now specify our methods developed in the previous sections to solve two special cases of \eqref{eq:MI_2o}.
-The first one is a class of convex-concave minimax problems, and the second application is an accelerated ADMM variant of our accelerated DR splitting scheme for solving constrained convex optimization problems.
+\aftersec In this section, we specify our methods developed in the previous sections to solve two special cases of \eqref{eq:MI_2o}.
+The first one is a class of convex-concave minimax problems, and the second application is an accelerated ADMM variant for solving constrained convex optimization problems derived from our accelerated DR splitting scheme.

 \beforesubsec